 Case in Point

-SAS has , Canada’s modern mobile communications network, on a new predictive data analytics solution.
+SAS has worked with Rogers, Canada’s modern mobile communications network, on a new predictive data analytics solution.
 The new algorithm estimates how likely certain customers will be to promote or detract the company’s services to others.
 The new insights significantly improved Rogers’ sales team performance.

 Additionally, using the collected data, the company customized voice call scripts to suit customer’s issues more precisely and personalized support on social media networks.
-As a result, Rogers lowered customer complaints by 53% in the last year alone.
+As a result, Rogers lowered customer complaints by 53%.

 Marketing Mix Modeling

 With the right data and algorithms in place, your company can precisely estimate the ROI of various marketing activities and predict customer response to different types of advertising.
 Linear regression models can be used to analyze the impact of different marketing campaigns on sales numbers and simulate different what-if scenarios prior to execution.
 This way you can identify and prioritize marketing spending on channels that offer better ROI and reduce overall budget waste.

 Lack of customer care leads directly to churn and reduced profits.
 Telecom companies, unfortunately, do not ace in this case.
 If you want to strengthen your brand, you will need to create new mechanisms for engaging with customers online.
 Sentiment analysis allows you to automatically capture and segment all customer conversations happening on social media and uncover new levers that can have a significant impact on your business.